 Shaun Rein is the Managing Director of the China Market Research Group (CMR), the world’s leading strategic market intelligence firm focused on China.
 He is one of the world’s recognized thought leaders on strategy consulting in China.

-Mark Greeven is is Associate Professor of Innovation and Entrepreneurship in China’s top university Zhejiang University, the Director for the MBA program Global Entrepreneurship Program, research fellow at the China’s National Institute for Innovation Management and the Center for Global R&D and Innovation.
+Mark Greeven is Associate Professor of Innovation and Entrepreneurship in China’s top university Zhejiang University, the Director for the MBA program Global Entrepreneurship Program, research fellow at China’s National Institute for Innovation Management and the Center for Global R&D and Innovation.

-Dr. Mark Greeven is a Chinese speaking Dutch academic based in Hangzhou, China with a ringside seat on fast evolving developments in Chinese management and innovation.
+Dr. Mark Greeven is a Chinese speaking Dutch academic based in Hangzhou, China with a ringside seat on fast-evolving developments in Chinese management and innovation.
 He is Associate Professor of Innovation and Entrepreneurship in China’s top university Zhejiang University, the Director for the MBA program Global Entrepreneurship Program, research fellow at the China’s National Institute for Innovation Management and the Center for Global R&D and Innovation.
 Before moving to China, he worked as faculty at the Rotterdam School of Management, Erasmus University.
 He is selected on the 2017 Thinkers50 Radar list of 30 next generation business gurus.

 William Bao Bean investment Partner at SOS Ventures (SOSV) and Managing Director of Chinaccelerator, the first and longest running startup accelerator program in China based out of Shanghai.